stephfuchs/queer-wisdom-for-twitter-userscript/README.md

-# Read me for "Tampermonkey script: Queer wisdom for Twitter"
+# Read me for user script "Queer wisdom for Twitter" for Tampermonkey & Greasemonkey

 ## Introduction

 The "Queer wisdom for Twitter" script adds a button with a queer flag for the LGBTQIA+ community.
-By clicking the flag the script will add a random wisdom.
-There is a list of quotes provided by a JSON file.
-So the script automatically gets quote-updates.
-Updates concerning the script are just as features or bugfixing.
+By clicking the flag the script the page will reload and display the modal with a random queer wisdom.

+If you want to add another quote, just click the flag again, it will randomly generate a new tweet.
+In some cases you will receive the same tweet. that is the fun with random, right?

 ## Tampermonkey & Greasemonkey